Skip to content

 Installation

 • Ruby: html2rss is built with Ruby.
-Ensure you have Ruby installed (version 3.3 or higher recommended).
+Ensure you have a compatible version of Ruby installed.
 You can check your Ruby version by running ruby -v in your terminal.
 If you don’t have Ruby, visit ruby-lang.org for installation instructions.

 • Bundler (Recommended): Bundler is a Ruby gem that manages your application’s dependencies.
 It’s highly recommended for a smooth installation.
 Install it with gem install bundler.